bfwg/ngx-drag-scroll/README.md

 ### Contributing
 Clone the repository, and run `npm install`, `npm start`.
 The demo app will starts on port :4200.
 I usually do my development on the demo app.

-I'll accept pretty much everything so feel free to open a Pull-Request
+I'll accept pretty much everything so feel free to open a Pull-Request.

+We use commitlint for managing our commits.
+Check out [Contributing](CONTRIBUTING.md) for more details.

 # License
  [MIT](/LICENSE)